Sailing | Dozens of huge sailing ships arrive in Helsinki from different parts of the world

 “The Tall Ship Races brings old-time seafaring more familiar.
 The event enables the marketing of sailing to young people and increases interest in moving around on the water,” states Impiö.

-50 sailing vessels from around the world will participate in The Tall Ship Races, which starts next Thursday and ends on Sunday, July 7.
+50 sailing ships from around the world will participate in The Tall Ship Races, which starts on Thursday and ends on Sunday, July 7.

 The event area is the area of Eteläsatama, Kauppatori, Katajanokka, Kanavaranta and Pohjoisranta.
 The program includes live music and a talk show about the Baltic Sea and its protection.